b-charles/pigs/ioc/README.md

 Regardless of the registration mode (instance or factory), if the component is a pointer to a structure, it is injected.
 The process is defined in the section [Injection of structures](#injection-of-structures).

-At this point, cyclic dependencies can be resolved.
+At this point, cyclic dependencies are not an issue anymore.

 ##### Post-Initialization